muze-nl/jsontag/README.md

 - tie down decimal format, money format, allow "," in money format, only every 3 digits

-- add stub type class for most tson types, make it optional to instantiate these instead of base json types
+- add stub type class for most JSONTag types, make it optional to instantiate these instead of base json types

 - write more tests